 Girls then add The Girl's Guide to Girl Scouting to their program portfolio.
 The Girl's Guide offers girls national proficiency badges, traditions and history, an awards log, and much more.
 Let Brownie Elf walk you through a fun video describing the Girl's Guide.
 For complete information about what girls from kindergarten through high school do in Girl Scouts and the awards they can earn, please see the main Program page.

 Any girl who is between 5 and 17 years old can become a Girl Scout by accepting the Girl Scout Promise and Law and paying the annual membership dues.
 However, no girl will be denied membership in Girl Scouts for financial reasons.

-Annual membership dues are $12.00 for 2012-13.
-They increase to $15.00 for 2013-14.
+Annual membership dues are $15.
 Each troop will decide on any additional troop dues to cover the costs of events and activities.
 However, no girl will be denied membership because of financial reasons.
-Financial Aid is available to those who qualify; click here to learn more.
+Financial aid is available to those who qualify; click here to learn more.
 Girls have opportunities to earn funds during the Cookie Program and Fall Nut and Magazine Sale to use toward program activities, camp, uniforms, and more.

-To look up your CDD, choose your county below:
+To look up your Staff Contact, choose your county below:

-Adults, we are always looking for interested adults to take part in Girl Scouting.
 There are many ways to help out with Girl Scouting, and many don’t require a lot of time.
-Click here for more information about becomming a volunteer.

 Be the role model she'll always remember.
 Click here to get started today.